Hurwa134/Hurwa134.github.io/SevenXSeven.2.md

 I read about the concept of Visual Music [Heard of Visual Music?](https://www.wired.com/2011/05/visual-music-paul-prudence/) which is something that was coined by a historian discussing Kandinsky's paintings.
 I found an early female animator named Mary Ellen Bute, who coined a specific kind of Visual Music and created abstract films and animations to illustrate music visually.

-I found one of her films called Spook SPort, from 1940, which involved cut outs of ghosts.
+I found one of her films called *Spook Sport*, from 1940, which involved cut outs of ghosts.
 She also used light and paintings to illustrate music in a sort of "animated ballet" of visual music.

-*"Mary Ellen made her own first film, _Rhythm in Light_, together with Melville Webber, who had collaborated with James Watson on two classic live-action experimental films, _The Fall of the House of Usher (1928)_ and _Lot in Sodom (1933)._ Webber contributed his experience on those films with making models of paper and cardboard and filming them through such things as mirrors and a cut-glass ashtray to get multiple parallel reflections of the shape.*
+*"Mary Ellen made her own first film, *Rhythm in Light*, together with Melville Webber, who had collaborated with James Watson on two classic live-action experimental films, *The Fall of the House of Usher (1928)* and *Lot in Sodom (1933).* Webber contributed his experience on those films with making models of paper and cardboard and filming them through such things as mirrors and a cut-glass ashtray to get multiple parallel reflections of the shape.*

 Source: [Mary Ellen Bute, Seeing Sound](https://www.awn.com/mag/issue1.2/articles1.2/moritz1.2.html)